Artoria2e5/PRCoords/README.md

 ```
 </details>

+The good people at proj4js has made their stuff very easy to extend.
+Here is [an example](https://runkit.com/artoria2e5/proj4-plugin-prcoords).

 ### Should I use fast fp math?

 Yes.
 Nobody knows what the original looks like anyways, so what's wrong with letting the compiler recombine a bit more?